Skip to main content

 2. Now you know the contact does not already exist in Engage, so create them using:

-POST api/v2/contacts
+POST api/v3/contacts

-Engage returns the code 200, 201 or 202 if the creation is successful.
+Engage returns the code 201 if the creation has been successful.

 In the response payload you'll get a JSON with the contact's full information.